Get Your Contract Dispute Case Packet — Force Payment Without Court

 Residents and businesses in East Meredith can access various resources to facilitate arbitration:

-- Regional dispute resolution centers: Offering trained mediators and arbitrators familiar with local industries
+- Regional dispute resolution centers: Offering trained mediators and arbitrators familiar at a local employer

 - Legal assistance: Local attorneys experienced in arbitration and contract law